In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 –Jose Luis Sanchez-Concha Ibarra former Design Strategy Director for Latin America at Gensler, Episode 10

-Innovation Manager at Vodafone, Marta Lima (Episode 13), struggled to choose just one magical wish, but in line with Jose, Marta’s top wish was to bridge the gap between employees.
+Innovation Manager at Vodafone, Marta Lima (Episode 13 on employee well-being), struggled to choose just one magical wish, but in line with Jose, Marta’s top wish was to bridge the gap between employees.
 Those working in-office and those working remotely.
 For her, this meant how do you bring the benefits of working remotely to the in-office experience and vice versa?

 “…remotely you have more diversity, you can tap into a bigger talent pool, but you’re missing out on all the social serendipity and organic encounters.
 Same flexibility [of remote work] with all the benefits of meeting your colleagues in the office.”